- Magda Zena

 Every time a participant picked an ‘agree’ answer, we added a point to their total acquiescence score.
 We added +3 for ‘Strongly agree,’ +2 for ‘Agree,’ and +1 for ‘Slightly agree’.
 We also subtracted a point every time a participant picked a ‘disagree’ answer.
 We subtracted -3 for ‘Strongly disagree,’ -2 for ‘Disagree,’ and -1 for ‘Slightly disagree’.
 In the end, the total score was our measurement of a participant’s tendency to agree: i.e., their acquiescence.

 The majority of total acquiescence scores were higher than 0.
-This means that most of the answers were placed on the ‘agree’ side of the scale (rather than the disagree).
+This means that most responders on average agreed (rather than disagreed) with the questions.
 As shown in Table One, the minimum total score was -0.7 and the total score for the 25th percentile was 0.07.
 The mean acquiescence score for the sample was 0.34, and the standard deviation (std hereafter) was 0.43.
 The histogram below shows the distribution of the total acquiescence scores in our study sample.

 The picture below shows how acquiescence depends on the order in which answers were presented.
 Both presentation orders resulted in high total acquiescence scores.
 Interestingly giving the 'disagree' option as first didn’t change people’s inclination to agree, suggesting that satisficing was not a factor influencing the way in which participants answered questions.

 The total acquiescence scores showed that people tend to agree rather than disagree.
-It is worth noticing that most of the average scores fall within the -0.5 to +1 range, which means that people tended to avoid extreme responses.
+It is worth noticing that most of the average scores fall within the -0.5 to +1 range, which means that people's average response tended toward agreeing.

 Summary statistics: Acquiescence mean: 0.34 std: 0.43 min: -0.7 25%: 0.07 75%: 0.48 max: 2.68

 As -1 corresponds to ‘slightly disagree,’ this means that the minimum average answer (-0.7) was ~‘slightly disagree,’ - that is, the participant who had the lowest average acquiescence score had an average that approximately translated to slightly disagreeing with questions, on average.
+Of course, an average of 'slightly disagree' does not mean that the person slightly disagreed with every question.
+It only means the average of all answers corresponded to "slightly disagree".
 As shown in Table Two, the mean of the total acquiescence score for the ‘AgreetoDisagree’ scale (0.36) was higher than ‘DisagreetoAgree’ (0.32), although the differences between the regular and the reversed scale were not statistically significant (t = -1.14, p = 0.25).

 Acquiescence scores: the two presentation orders mean std variance AgreetoDisagree 0.36 0.46 0.21 DisagreetoAgree 0.32 0.41 0.16